-Based on their severity, burns can be classified into three broad categories
+Based on their severity, burns can be classified into three broad categories:

-First degree burns.
-The first-degree burns are superficial and painful.
+First-degree burns are superficial and painful.
 They are usually red, dry, and blanch with a lot of pressure.
 They aren’t so severe and can be mitigated through simple first aid.

 second-degree burns may be red and wet or white and very dry depending on the extent of the vascular injury.

 Third-degree burns.
 They are the most severe and may be life-threatening if immediate action isn’t taken.
-Third-degree burns are full-thickness burns that will require the skin grafts to heal.
+Third-degree burns are full-thickness burns that will require skin grafts to heal.
 The thickness indicates the destruction of the skin and the tissue beneath it.

 The Common Types of Burns at the Workplace

 The three most common types of burns that occur at the workplace are Electrical, Chemical, and Thermal burns.
-Each type of a burn has its own characteristics and ways of treating it.
+Each type of burn has its own characteristics and ways of treating it.
 Below are some of the characteristics of these common types of workplace burns.

 Chemical Burns.
 The chemical burns at the workplace are usually caused by substances that produce a chemical change in the composition of the skin with or without heat production.
 Unless the chemical reaction completes or is flushed out of the skin, a chemical burn will continue to damage your skin.

 Thermal Burns.
 They are the most common type of burns.
-They are as a result of exposure to or contact with flames, hot surfaces, hot fluids, steam, or flush.
+They are a result of exposure to or contact with flames, hot surfaces, hot fluids, steam, or flush.
 Thermal burns can easily cause third-degree burns that are life-threatening.